-CRR 2 includes proposed amendments to CRR that will result in a more risk sensitive approach.
-This has been implemented in the UK through the PRA Rulebook (CRR) Instrument 2021.
-This consolidated the previous regulation changes into a single set of capital requirements and is applicable in the UK from 1 January 2022.
+CRR 2 included amendments to CRR that resulted in a more risk sensitive approach.
+This was implemented in the UK through the PRA Rulebook (CRR) Instrument 2021.
+This consolidated the previous regulation changes into a single set of capital requirements and has been applicable in the UK from 1 January 2022.
 Changes made in the PRA Rulebook (CRR) are not significant to the Society from a capital perspective.